 - Incline Bench Press: Cortes swears by this version of the bench press, and I can see why.
 It’s more biomechanically friendly than the conventional flat bench press, and better engages all the chest muscle groups.
 I typically do these with dumbbells, though I can do them on the Smith rack or even holding weight plates or kettlebells.

 - Shoulder Press: Pushing weight overhead (either dumbbells or on a machine) works the deltoids and associated shoulder muscle groups.
+To best isolate the deltoids, I never lower my arms beyond the point where my upper arms are parallel to my shoulders.

 Group 2: Pull exercises.
 Upper/lower back/shoulder muscles.
 Biceps.